 England v Argentina, Rugby World Cup 2023: when is it and how to watch on TV

-England will face Argentina in their opening match of the 2023 Rugby World Cup in France in what is expected to be the defining clash of Pool D.
+England face Argentina in their opening match of the 2023 Rugby World Cup in France today in what is expected to be the defining clash of Pool D.

 The fixture will be the fourth time the sides have met at the World Cup, with England boasting a 3-0 record after matches in 1995 (24-18), 2011 (13-9) and 2019 (39-10).